accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

     * __Delta data__.
 The idea of append-only can be expanded to indexing, on PMEM (e.g. NOVA) or in-memory (e.g. Bw-tree).
 They exploit that appending delta data benefits high concurrency, simplifies lock handling, and avoids amplification like COW.
 In another perspective, immutable data can either be implemented by COW or appending delta, while COW forces compaction on write path.

     * __Log is database__.
-We mentioned before already.
+We mentioned it before already.
 Compared to database paging which incurs random writes, transferring logs across components writes sequentially.
 Syncing pages incurs write amplification if only partial page is modified, but repeated modification on same address can be absorbed; while logging carries delta, smaller than whole page, but can grow to a long list for repeated modification, thus need compaction.
 Though log can easily be used as a consistent truth for database state, replaying to the latest data incurs computation cost, and needs careful version aligning to leverage cached pages.

   * __Hybrid approach__.
 The example is Ceph BlueStore, where big writes are append-only, small writes overlapping no existing data is in-place, and small overwrites are merged to RocksDB WAL.
 This approach was invented to overcome Ceph double-write problem.
 It essentially bridges the old in-place update to append-only.